 Her Excellency is usually accompanied by her Lady-in-Waiting and security personnel.

 When Their Excellencies attend functions together the number of persons in the team may increase.
-Information regarding the composition of The Governor-General’s team will be communicated to the organisers in advance by The Governor-General’s Personal Secretary or Aide-de-Camp.
+Information regarding the composition of The Governor-General’s team will be communicated to the organisers in advance by The Governor-General’s Personal Secretary or Aide-de-Camp.s.

-Use of the Governor-General’s Flag
+The Flag of the Governor-General’s Spouse

 Tours of King’s House